Karori Normal School

 - Building Performance

-S&T have been engaged by the Ministry of Education to provide lead design services for the redevelopment of Karori Normal School (KNS).
-The project started as a rationalisation project with KNS identified as having surplus MoE spatial allocation yet deficit in two teaching spaces.
-A number of the School's buildings were also leaking, mostly due to their age and degradation.
+S&T have been engaged by the Ministry of Education to provide lead design services for the redevelopment of Karori Normal School (KNS) located in Wellington.
+The project initially started as a rationalisation project with KNS identified as having surplus Ministry of Education spatial allocation but a deficit in two teaching spaces.
+Several of the school's buildings were also affected by weathertightness issues, primarily due to their age and degradation.

-Karori, the Wellington suburb retains its original meaning as the place from which the birds come.
-The School already uses forest and bird metaphors in both its pedagogy and building names which led to the design team driving the project through the architectural metaphor of a forest.
+Karori—the Wellington suburb—retains its original meaning: the place from which the birds come.
+KNS already uses forest and bird metaphors within its pedagogy and building names.
+This inspired the design team to approach the school redevelopment through the architectural metaphor of a forest—a concept that strongly reflects both the physical and cultural environment.